 - Public Notices

 All-weather turf at Queenstown Events Centre

-A new all-weather multisport turf at Queenstown Events Centre will soon serve the booming local demand for sports like hockey and football.
+A new all-weather multisport turf at Queenstown Events Centre opened in October 2021.

 About the project

 "This is something our town clearly needed.
 It will serve as a major boost to the local sporting community for years to come." - QLDC General Manager Community Services Thunes Cloete, February 2021

 Demand on the rise

 A Central Otago Hockey Review report in 2018 found that: